Nikhil11Kulkarni/Yinsh-AI-Player/README.md

+#Yinsh game
+Yinsh is a two-player strategy board game.

 # Yinsh-AI-Player
 Yinsh Player based on AI with the adversarial search algorithm (mini-max and alpha beta pruning), which arise in sequential deterministic adversarial situations.